barumau/pandunia/eng/109_jumlabina.md

 In general, there are three types of verbs.

 1. Transitive verbs need a direct object, which is the target of the action.
-2. Intransitive verbs don't accept an object.
+2. Intransitive verbs don't take an object.
 Then the action is directed to the subject.
 3. Ambitransitive verbs can be both transitive and intransitive.

 Pandunia verbs are typically ambitransitive